pfsense/docs/source/references/style-guide.rst

     interfaces are being referenced (``ovpncX`` is OK, "Use OVPN instead" is not.)

+:Avoid using "here" for links: Do not make links for "here", "click here", or similar phrasing.
+They provide no context for the link, cause redundancy in phrasing, and cause problems for users that require accessibility functions such as screen readers.
+See recommendations from `W3C Tips`_ and `uxmovement`_.
 :Avoid awkward possessive references:
   For example: "firewall's", "pfSense's".
 :Avoid gender-specific pronouns: